MichaletzLab/PFTC6-hyperspec/README.md

 To reproduce the cleaning code follow these steps:

-1. Clone this GitHub repository to your local machine.
+1. Download this repository

-2. Run `renv::restore()` to reproduce the environment and download and install all R packages that are needed.

-3. Open the `run.R` file and run `library(targets)` and
+2. Open the Rproject file
-    `targets::tar_make()` to reproduce the code.
+3. Run the script 01_cleaning.R